Cybergun-GitHub/Cybergun/README.md

     "pi_theft," but it doesn't use account hacking to retrieve information.
     You may have to wait a long time, as this function depends on the victim's response.

+    Additional notes:

+    1. Spelling DOES matter for EVERY parameter.
+You are essentially telling the program what it's got to work with, and it cannot auto-correct if you make a mistake in your spelling.
+The only exception would be with the password lists in the hack() function, but with every other parameter you MUST check your spelling before pressing enter.
+    2. If you want to run AutoHacker in the command prompt, open it and type "python," then when it opens, type import AutoHacker as ah.